 Here we look at how some of the ‘big picture’ characteristics of a health system can impact on the organisation of provision and possibilities for improvement.
 We do so by focusing on China as an emerging and rapidly developing health system.
 In this step you will learn about the context of healthcare in China.
-This reading offers useful context for the next step in which you watch an interview with Professor Zhiong Liu Huazhong, University of Science and Technology.
-Professor Huazhong talks about the alliance between the Fifth Hospital and it’s affiliated seven community healthcare centres.
+This reading offers useful context for the next step focusing on primary care reforms in the city of Wuhan (the Firth Hospital).

 The health system of China operates within a unique geopolitical context.
 China is a country of more than 1.3 billion people, occupying a huge, diverse landmass, which has made an extraordinarily rapid transition to a developed market economy.
 Consistent with this picture, health care spending in China has increased rapidly.

 According to a Deloitte report released in 2015, the country’s annual expenditure is projected to grow at an average rate of 11.8 percent a year in 2014-2018, reaching $892 billion by 2018 (Nofri, 2015).
 Per capita health expenditures have also risen significantly - from RMB 510 ($139) per capita in 2003 to RMB 3234 ($884) in 2013 - as a result of health insurance reform, population ageing, urbanisation and advances in healthcare technology (Mossialos et al., 2016).
 However, despite this, health spending, overall remains at only 5.6% of GDP, lower than most developed nations in the OECD (Mossialos et al., 2016).
 Until recently about 80 percent of the health and medical care services are concentrated in cities, although this situation has changed over the past decade following significant reforms of the system of funding and service delivery (Jiang et al, 2014).